-Here’s the top 10 articles from August you should use to get up to speed:
+Here’s the top 10 articles you should use to get up to speed:

 A Betterment for Business survey of 845 employees provided insights into how employers can design a 401(k) that better serves its intended purposes of ensuring a comfortable life for employees while helping companies find and keep top talent.